-The Fellow Stagg Electric Pour-Over Kettle ($199) is a beautiful, modern-looking gooseneck kettle that can be controlled to the degree from 135°F to 212°F for optimal coffee brewing and tea steeping.
+The Fellow Stagg electric pour-over kettle (from $159) is a beautiful, modern-looking gooseneck kettle that can be controlled to the degree from 135°F to 212°F for optimal coffee brewing and tea steeping.
 It's also Bluetooth-enabled and iOS compatible.

 5. Don't be afraid to experiment.

-Since most people are home more these days, now is a great time to experiment and figure out your personal coffee preferences.
+Since many people are home more often these days, now is a great time to experiment and figure out your personal coffee preferences.
 By playing with ratios, temperatures, times, and other factors, you can figure out what type of coffee you like best.

 “Coffee is experimentation, and coffee is trying things that you wouldn't expect,” JacksonBey says.
 Nunn agrees, and whether it's your local coffee shop or at-home experimentation, he recommends going out (safely!) and trying out different coffees to see what is out there and what you might find you enjoy.

 Sum, for example, says she has been drinking more espressos recently.
-Although she uses an espresso machine at work, she also likes the Flair Espresso maker ($119) because it's compact and doesn't require electricity.
+Although she uses an espresso machine at work, she also likes the Flair espresso maker ($125) because it's compact and doesn't require electricity.
 This makes it a convenient tool for in the home and, as Sum suggests, on a camping trip.